 Regulate Beer and Wine Temperatures

 Even though beer and wine are not fresh per se, they are still perishable.
 Fluctuating temperatures can cause beer to have a “skunked” taste and makes wine bitter.
-So make sure your dry storage area, or wherever you store your beer and wine, is set at a constant temperature ood spoilage is almost impossible to escape in a restaurant kitchen.
+So make sure your dry storage area, or wherever you store your beer and wine, is set at a constant temperature.
+Food spoilage is almost impossible to escape in a restaurant kitchen.
 But you can minimize it by staying organized and only buying what you need.
 However, don’t get overzealous about tossing questionable foods.
 When in doubt, throw it out.
-A little spoilage is better than risking your customers health.
+A little spoilage is better than risking your customers' health.

 Anyone who has spent time working in a restaurant knows that Monday's soup special is usually recycled weekend specials.
-There is nothing wrong with creating a new dish from a previous days specials (assuming the food is not past it's expiration date - again, when it doubt, THROW IT OUT).
+There is nothing wrong with creating a new dish from a previous day's specials (assuming the food is not past its expiration date - again when in doubt, THROW IT OUT).
 Repurposing leftovers into a new lunch or dinner special is a good way to reduce food waste.

 Food waste is not good for a restaurant budget or for the environment.

 Creating new specials out of repurposed ingredients is a good way to stretch your food cost and reduce the amount of food that ends up in the garbage.
 For those ingredients that you don't catch in time, adding them to the compost bin instead of the trash bin is another way to reduce spoilage.
 More and more restaurants are going green, implementing recycling and composting as part of their business model.
 Even if you don't have a restaurant garden to use compost, local farmers or gardeners would be happy to use it in their gardens.
 This is a win-win for both of you.